andreagio03/ExifTool-Scripts/README.md

 ## Explanation of the script
 `-overwrite_original`: It overwrites the original files (**!!ATTENTION!!**).
 `-r`: It applies changes to files in subdirectories as well.
+`-progress`: Useful to monitor progress as files are being processed.